 If the whistleblowing concern is of a serious nature and you don’t know who you need to speak to for advice, you can contact Saleem Chowdhery, Director of Risk and Internal Audit, firstname.lastname@example.org

 Depending on what you find in your investigation, there are different outcomes you may have.

 If you don’t find anything to support the colleague’s concern, or you find evidence to suggest that it isn’t true, you should inform the colleague that the matter has been investigated and there’s no information to support their concern.

 Remember that a colleague’s whistleblowing complaint doesn’t have to turn out to be true.
 They just need to reasonably believe that it was true when they raised it.
 So thank the colleague for speaking up about their concerns and reassure them that things have been taken seriously and thoroughly looked into.

 If you do find evidence to support their concern, you should take the necessary steps to resolve the matter.
-If you find that individual colleagues are accountable, then you should pass the details to an independent manager to carry out a disciplinary investigation into their conduct.
+If you find that individual colleagues are accountable, then you should contact ER Services for advice.
+An independent manager will need to carry out a disciplinary investigation into their conduct.

 Again, you should inform the colleague who raised the concern that you have investigated the matter and actions are being taken to address the issues raised – but you shouldn’t tell them about any action that may be taken against other people, as this is confidential.